ICARION-Project/ICARION/docs/HDF5_OUTPUT_STRUCTURE.md

 | `type` | int | [R] | Reaction type enum | - |

 **R** = Number of reactions

+**Note:** Only reactions involving species present in the simulation are written (reactants must be in initial ions).
+This reduces file size for large reaction networks (e.g., 1000+ reactions).

 **Reaction Types:**
 - `0` = Three-body